danieljprice/splash/docs/settings.rst

-Particle tracking limits (i.e., where a chosen particle is always at the centre of the plot and limits are set relative to that position) can be set via the “make xy limits relative to particle” option in the l)imits menu.
+Particle tracking limits (i.e., where a chosen particle is always at the centre of the plot and limits are set relative to that position) can be set via the “make xy limits relative to particle” option in the :ref:`sec:menu-l`.
 Alternatively particle tracking limits can be set interactively by pressing ’t’ in interactive mode with the cursor over the particle you wish to track.
 Note that this option only works if particle identities are preserved between timesteps.
 Also note that, with particle tracking